 - Living mulches also serve as great ground covers.

-Cover crops fall into four main categories: grasses, legumes, brassicas, and non-legumes broadleaves.
+Cover crops fall into four classes: grasses, legumes, brassicas, and non-legumes broadleaves.

-These are not only useful but are also very attractive plants.
+These are not only useful but also very attractive plants.
 For the practical gardener, grasses are annual cereals useful in holding the soil in place, thus reducing soil erosion.

-They also work for suppressing weeds and producing residue high in nitrogen.
-Additionally, the residue left after cutting provides a nutrient-rich mulch that helps protect the soil from adverse weather conditions.
+They also work for suppressing weeds and accumulating soil nitrogen.
+Additionally, the residue left after cutting provides a nutrient-rich mulch that helps retain soil moisture.

-This category includes rye and sorghum grasses plus oats, wheat, and barley cereal crops.
+This category includes rye, corn, oats, wheat, and barley.

-These plants are grown mostly for their ability to enrich the soil with nitrogen.
+Legumes are good cover crops grown mostly for their ability to enrich the soil with nitrogen.
 They fix nitrogen from the atmosphere and supply it to the soil.

 Additionally, living plants add organic matter, attract pollinators and beneficial predatory insects, and help prevent erosion of the soil.

-This category includes the eye-catching yellow fields of rapeseed (canola) and mustard.
-Generally, these are successful cover plants cultivated especially to support growth in vegetable crops.
+This category includes the eye-catching yellow fields of rapeseed and mustard.
+Generally, these cover plants are cultivated to prevent fall erosion and help in pest management.

-Crop monitoring will help determine which cover plant or group suits the specific needs and conditions for vegetable gardens.
+Crop monitoring will help determine which cover plant or group suits the specific needs and conditions of vegetable gardens.

-In general, those most suitable for summer growth are buckwheat, cowpeas, sorghum-sudangrass, and wheat.
-Some summer crops also provide fodder for livestock.
+In general, those most suitable for summer growth are buckwheat, cowpeas, sudangrass, and wheat.

-Winter conditions can badly affect some crops like canola.
-Others, however, like clovers, especially crimson clover, annual rye, some vetches, and Austrian peas, are suitable.
+Winter conditions can badly affect some crops, like canola.
+Others, however, like crimson clover, winter rye, hairy vetch, and Austrian peas, are suitable.
 Moreover, clover is an edible weed.

-Winter wheat can be grown in any suitable environment.
-After producing a beneficial greensward in early spring, they can be killed off and tilled in to enrich the soil for the summer crops.
+You can also grow winter wheat in any suitable environment.
+After producing in the early spring, they can be killed off and tilled in to enrich the soil for the summer crops.

-Experienced gardeners will know exactly the right moment when the growing benefits of these crops have reached their peak and are going to seed.
-This is the time to kill off the plants.
+Experienced gardeners will know exactly when the growing benefits of these crops have reached their peak and are going to seed.
+This is the time to kill the plants.

 Crop residue, depending on the type, may be tilled in to enrich the soil.
-Mowing is the most common method of crop kill.
-However, a labor-saving useful way is to allow animals to graze.
+Mowing is the most common method of crop killing.
+However, a labor-saving and useful way is to allow animals to graze.